Central Indiana Regional Science and Engineering Fair:

 - All projects involving human subjects must complete official ISEF forms for human subjects.

-- All elementary and middle school projects are expected to have a review andapproval of a school level administrator and the school nurse (signature on form).
+- All elementary and middle school projects are expected to have a review and approval of a school level administrator and/or the school nurse (signature on form).

-Be sure you to enter information about the research question, hypothesis, and experimental method and provide an abstract.
-If any of this information is missing, project will be denied.
+- Be sure to enter information about the research question, hypothesis, and experimental method and provide an abstract.
+If any of this information is missing, the project will be denied.
 Remember: If student applications are not flagged YES to

 attend the regional fair, they will NOT be reviewed by the SRC at all.